First United Corporation (NASDAQ:FUNC) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01.
 Regulation FD Disclosure.

-On May 19, 2020, representatives of First United Corporation (the “Company”) provided a supplemental presentation to Institutional Shareholder Services.
-A copy of the Company’s presentation is furnished herewith as Exhibit 99.1.
+On May 20, 2020, First United Corporation (the “Company”) issued the press release and associated open letter to shareholders that are, collectively, furnished herewith as Exhibit 99.1.

 Important Additional Information